Skip to main content

 What is the success rate of hiatal hernia surgery?

-Hiatal hernia surgery success rate, on average, is between 90 and 95 percent.
+The success rate of a hiatal hernia surgery, on average, is between 90 and 95 percent.
 This rate does not include recurrences that happen years after surgery.
 Many factors impact the success rate of hiatal hernia surgery.
 We ask that if you have any concerns, schedule a consultation with us.